paulobtn/cli-bookmarker/README.md

 browser firefox
 ```

 By default the launcher uses xdg-open and http/https bookmarks must start with http:// or https://.
-Changing the default browser, urls like "github.com" are going to work as expected.
+By changing the default browser, urls like "github.com" are going to work as expected.

 ### URL patterns